publishpress/PublishPress-Planner/readme.txt

 = [3.0.0] - UNRELEASED =

+* Added: Added sortable columns to the Content Overview post list, #709;
+* Added: Added post type filter to the Content Overview page, #727;
 * Added: Added new filter "publishpress_notifications_schedule_delay_in_seconds", #650;
 * Added: Added new filter "publishpress_notifications_scheduled_data", #650
 * Added: Added to each notification log the source of the receiver (why is the user being notified?
 What group does he belongs to?), #650